 Example: Jed lives in Las Vegas and receives a child porn magazine in the mail that he did not order nor expect.
 He calls the police right away to report the incident.
 Since Jed did not knowingly acquire the child porn and alerted authorities as soon as possible, he should not be prosecuted for possessing child porn.

-Similarly, a person who casts a minor actor in a pornographic movie but had every reason to believe the actor was an adult committed no crime.
-As long as the prosecution cannot prove beyond a reasonable doubt the defendant acted knowingly, criminal charges should not stand.
+Similarly, if you cast a minor actor in a pornographic movie but had every reason to believe the actor was an adult, you committed no crime.

 There may be a genuine debate about whether the material in question qualifies as child pornography.
 Perhaps the material is not sexual and instead has serious literary, artistic, political, or scientific value.
-If the prosecution cannot prove beyond a reasonable doubt that the material is child pornography, then Nevada’s child porn laws should not apply, and the case should be dropped.5

-Note that it may be possible for a criminal defense attorney to get child pornography cases dismissed or reduced to lesser crimes with no sex offender registration.
+However, it may be possible for a criminal defense attorney to get child pornography cases dismissed or reduced to lesser crimes with no sex offender registration.

 NRS 200.710 and 200.720 make knowingly using or promoting the use of a child in pornography a category A felony in Nevada.8 The penalties are: